iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 ### How to Prevent Data Leakage
 - Never apply `fit_transform()` on test set.
 - Remove `duplicate` data ( `drop_duplicates()` )
-- Time series data : Train set should contain past data and test set should contain new data based on date, `Sort` by date.
+- Time series data: The train set should contain past data and the test set should contain new data based on date, `Sort` by date.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>